-My style of wedding photography is best described as creative reportage with contemporary portraiture.
-There’s lots of buzz words around in wedding photography so I’ll explain exactly what that means below.
+My style of wedding photography is probably best described as creative documentary with contemporary portraiture.
+There’s lots of buzz words around in wedding photography so I’ll explain exactly what that means.

 Luckily for me I wasn’t the only photographer who felt like this.
-Over the last 10 years or so some leading wedding photographers started to adopt a documentary approach to capturing the events of the day.
-Instead of standing inches in front of the bride as she walks down the aisle on one of the most emotional days of her life, you’re more likely to find a reportage wedding photographer somewhere more interesting that creates a more creative image and is also much more discreet.
+Over the last 15 years or so leading wedding photographers started to adopt a more documentary approach to capturing the events of the day.
+Instead of standing inches in front of the bride as she walks down the aisle on one of the most emotional days of her life, you’re more likely to find a documentary wedding photographer somewhere more interesting that is more discreet that results in a better photograph.

-Good reportage wedding photography is as much an art form as highly posed fashion photography.
+Good documentary wedding photography is as much an art form as highly constructed fashion photography.
 Knowing where to be at the right time is crucial and is something that experience teaches you.
 Being in the right place at the right time is critical, but more important, in my opinion, is seeing the right light.

-I get lots of comments that my pictures have captured the essence of the day, people look relaxed, happy and unposed.
-That’s a great compliment to me as you can’t just turn up and snap away.
-Reportage wedding photography involves looking for the angles, light and also pressing the shutter at exactly the right time.
+I get lots of comments that my pictures have captured the essence of the day, people look relaxed and unaware of the camera.
+That’s a great compliment to me as I know I've done my job properly.
+Documentary wedding photography involves looking for the angles, light and also pressing the shutter at the right time.
 A fraction of a second can make the difference between a great and a mediocre picture.

-As much as I enjoy the reportage part of wedding photography I am also a big advocate of bride and groom portraits – as long as they are shot in a sympathetic way.
+As much as I enjoy the documentary part of wedding photography I am also a big fan of bride and groom portraits – as long as they are shot in a sympathetic way.
 I engage couples with each other to promote interaction and togetherness.
 Couples respond so much better to each other and this always creates the right result.
 I want to create a moment between a couple that looks natural and unforced.
+Different couples want to create different things from this part of the day and it's always something I want to discuss.
+Most couples really enjoy this part of the day as it's the first time they get to themselves after several hectic hours.
 I’m just there to let things flow and capture the moment.